-Grey squirrels are killed using a variety of barbaric but legal methods, including being clubbed to death and poisoned with warfarin, which causes the animals to bleed to death over several days.
+Grey squirrels are killed using a variety of barbaric but legal methods, including being clubbed to death.
 Their crime?
 Not being ‘native’ according to some.

 Grey squirrels were brought to the UK in the nineteenth century.
 Highly adaptable, grey squirrels have made their homes in parks, gardens and woodlands.

 Grey squirrels are also charged with ‘driving out’ red squirrels.
 But deforestation, as well as persecution by gamekeepers, had decimated red squirrel numbers before the greys were released.